Exo-TiC/ExoTiC-UVIS/docs/source/index.rst

 :code:`HUSTLE-tools` is built and maintained by Abby Boehm and Carlos Gascon.

-We also thank Hannah Wakeford, David Grant, and Ailsa Campbell for contributing to the development and testing of :code:`HUSTLE-tools`!
+We thank Hannah Wakeford, David Grant, and Ailsa Campbell for contributing to the development and testing of :code:`HUSTLE-tools`!

 If you make use of :code:`HUSTLE-tools` in your research, see the :doc:`citation page <views/citation>` for info on how to cite this package.
 Anyone can get involved by following